 Holidaying in Sydney?

-Marco Polo Motor Inn is only 6 kms East of Sydney CBD
+Marco Polo Motor Inn Sydney is only 6 km East of Sydney City,

-and 7 kms West of Sydney Olympic Park, Acer Arena, ANZ Stadium, Allphones Stadium
+and 7 km West of Sydney Olympic Park, Parramatta, Lidcombe, Acer Arena, ANZ Stadium, Allphones Stadium,

 For more information on Sydney light Railway Station, please visit: http://www.transdevsydney.com.au/